aidotse/Team-Soft-Matter-Lab-GU/README.md

 On the client computer, go to `10.80.4.52:8890` in a web-browser.

-If prompted, enter the key shown by jupyter notebook on the host.
+When prompted, enter the key shown by jupyter notebook on the host ("http://hostname:8888/?token={KEY HERE}").
+You may need to scroll up in the terminal to find it.

-**REMEMBER TO SHUT DOWN THE KERNEL WHEN LAUNCHING A NEW NOTEBOOK**

 ### Predicting on 60X data

 Launch the notebook named **Stain 60X Data**.